-Would anyone like to share a moment when they used a strategy learned in Branch Out and discuss how their current reaction compares to how they may have reacted prior to engaging in Branch Out training?
+Would anyone like to share a moment when he or she used a strategy learned in Branch Out and discuss how his or her current reaction compares to how he or she may have reacted prior to engaging in Branch Out training?
 What was different?
 How did your child respond?